Self-supervised Geometric Features Discovery via Interpretable Attention for Vehicle Re-Identification and Beyond: Experiments

 \subsection{Ablation study}

-To evaluate the effect of each branch in our network on the performance comprehensively, we conduct extensive experiments on VeRi-776 and CityFlow-ReID.
-Here we report tmAP and imAP on VeRi-776 and imAP and Top-1 on CityFlow-ReID because these metrics are more important on each dataset.
-We list our results in Table \ref{ablation_table}.
+To evaluate the effect of each proposal of our framework, we conduct extensive experiments on VeRi-776 and CityFlow-ReID.
+Here we report tmAP and imAP, imAP and Top-1 on them respectively because these metrics are more important on each dataset.
+Results are in Table \ref{ablation_table}.

-\bfsection{Larger networks as the backbone in GB without attention} Compared with GB alone, our network has another extra attentional branch plus a self-supervised branch, making the network larger.
-To see the effect of different networks as the backbone with no attention, we implement a new network consisting of two independent branches, one ResNet50 and one ResNet18, whose output features are concatenated for ReID testing.
-We denote this network as ``GB+ResNet18 w/o attention'' in the table.
-We can see that the performance can be marginally beneficial from a larger backbone as a global branch.
-This also indicates that our results still have room for improvement, but for the demonstration purpose we choose to use a simpler backbone.

-\bfsection{AB improvement over GB with neighborhood size $\mathcal{K}$ in ACM} We conduct three experiments with different $\mathcal K$ to explore the effect of neighborhood size on the performance while fixing the other hyperparameters.
-Note that such attention operations are conducted on 8x downsampled feature maps rather than the original image size whose actual receptive field is $64{\mathcal K}^2$.
-Compared with the baseline using GB alone, we can see substantial improvements in all the metrics, especially for the challenging CityFlow-ReID dataset.
-Such improvements are relatively robust \wrt $\mathcal{K}$, and we set $\mathcal K=7$ by default in our experiments.
-Note that by comparing ``GB+AB'' with ``GB+ResNet18 w/o attention'' we can conclude that a good attention mechanism is much more important than a similar larger backbone in GB.

-\bfsection{Further improvement from SB with tradeoff parameter $\lambda_{rot}$} To choose a proper coefficient for the self-supervised loss ${\mathcal L}_{rot}$, we evaluate $\lambda_{rot}$ within different scales to perform comparison while fixing the other hyperparameters.
-It is clear that self-supervised learning with $\lambda_{rot}=1.0$ boosts ReID performance further on all the metrics across both datasets.
-Again the small performance fluctuations with largely different $\lambda_{rot}$ suggest the robustness of our method.
-It is worth mentioning that such performance improvements from either AB or SB or both essentially come from our attention mechanism that helps regularize GB as well as AB, leading to significantly better generalization of our network.
+\bfsection{Effect of simply incorporating another branch upon baseline} Our framework employs a ResNet50 as the backbone of GB and a ResNet18 as the shared encoder between SLB and GFB.
+Although more branches and larger networks were usually utilized to perform ReID in previous works, we still conduct experiments to show that our performance gains upon the baseline (GB w/o attention) come from our proposals rather than an extra branch.
+To this end, we implement a new framework termed as ``GB+ResNet18 w/o attention'', consisting of two independent branches with respective ResNet50 and ResNet18 as backbone.
+Compared with our final results, we can see performances are marginally beneficial from adding a ResNet18 based branch.
+However, this also suggests that our framework can be stronger if involving more branches like others.